top of page

 • Adam O. Goldstein, MD, MPH, Professor, Department of Family Medicine, UNC-Chapel Hill

-• Sally Herndon, MPH, Head, Tobacco Prevention and Control Branch, NCDHHS
+• Sally Herndon, MPH, NC Tobacco Prevention and Control Branch, NCDHHS, (retired)

-• Joyce Swetlick, MPH, Director of Tobacco Cessation, Tobacco Prevention and Control Branch, NCDHHS
+• Joyce Swetlick, MPH, NC Tobacco Prevention and Control Branch (retired)

 *CE Credit